jeremyevans/fixture_dependencies/README.md

   end
 ```

 This would load just the jeremy fixture and its dependencies.
-I find this is
+This is
-much better than loading all fixtures in most of my test suites.
+better than loading all fixtures for the model.
 Even better
 is loading just the fixtures you want inside every test method (see below).
-This leads to the most robust testing.

 ## Loading fixtures inside test methods

-I find that it is often better to skip the use of the fixtures method entirely,
+It is better to skip the use of the fixtures method entirely, and load
-and load the fixtures I want manually in each test method.
-This provides for
+specific fixtures manually in each test method.
+This reduces coupling
-the loosest coupling possible.
+and makes tests less brittle.
 Here's an example:

 ```
   class EmployeeTest < Test::Unit::TestCase